ucgmsim/nzcvm_data/README.md

     └── ...

 ```
+- The **global/** directory holds national-scale inputs used as the base layer in NZCVM simulations.
+See [Tomography](wiki/Tomography.md) for details on national tomography models.
 - Each **regional/** subdirectory contains basin model data for that geographic area, including surface definitions, boundaries, and velocity overrides.
-- The **global/** directory holds national-scale inputs used as the base layer in NZCVM simulations.
+See [Basins](wiki/Basins.md) for a list of supported basins.

 ---